disarm-platform/disarm-app/src/help_articles/help.md

 After logging into the DiSARM application, you can view your modules in the sidebar if not on the user page.
 To open the Sidebar, click the sandwich icon (three small horizontal lines icon) on the top left corner of the screen and the sidebar will slide out from the left edge of your screen.

-- The SideBar will display the following information;
+The SideBar will display the following information;

 - Title given to you DiSARM application

 - Version of the DiSARM application being used

-- Instance ID (also referred to as testing ID is set during log in so that testing data and settings are not saved with real data) not always there
+- Instance ID (also referred to as testing ID is set during log in so that testing data and settings are not saved with real data).
+It is not displayed in some instances

 - Modules made available by your application administrator